Keshav-1803/Github_Profile_finder/README.md

 An elaborate explanation of the global styles defined in `App.css`.
 This includes the styling for the entire application, covering elements like the app container, main content area, and search form.

-## License

-This project is licensed under the MIT License, providing users with information about the project's licensing terms.

 ## Acknowledgments

 Acknowledgments section expressing gratitude to GitHub for providing the API that powers the application.
 It recognizes external contributions and resources that have played a role in the project's development.